Make an overpayment

 When will you reduce my monthly payment?

-We’ll automatically reduce your monthly payment if your payment is £500 or more, or when the balance of smaller overpayments reaches £500.
-For example, if you overpay £100 per month, we’ll reduce your payment after five months.
-Until then, your overpayments will be paid to your account, so you’ll pay less interest, but it won’t affect the monthly amount.
-Once we’ve applied your overpayment to your account, the new payment will take effect from the following month.
+Once we’ve applied your overpayment to your account, your new payment will take effect from the following month.
 This means if we apply your overpayment in June, your monthly payment will be lower from July.
-We’ll confirm this in writing before we make any change to your mortgage.
+We’ll write to you before we make any changes to your mortgage.

 Can I reduce the length of my mortgage instead?